lsm2333/rpn-calculator/README.md

 1. you can implement more stack based calculators by implementing interface ```model.calculator.Calculator```
     1. currenty it only defines a method ```ExtendStack<Double> calculate(String input)```
     2. it also has a default method ```selfIntro()``` which you can use to introduce when specific calculator is chosen by user
-2. add one enum in ```enums.CalculatorEnum``` for the calculator you've just implemented, therefore the user will be able to see it on console when program starts
-3. ```factory.CalculatorFactory``` is designed to return an calculator instance by name so no need to worry about the instantiation

 # Reference
 The following codes bring more idea to me and ```enums.RpnOperator``` basically extends from gvnn's project .